 I also love all Clarks, but THESE are my favorites.

 And finally, Sanuks!
 If you’ve ever owned a pair of Sanuk sandals, you’ll LOVE these Sanuk Loafers (they come in Black and Tobacco Brown!)

 4. Compression Socks

 This tip also came from a few of my florist friends.
 Several SWEAR by these Compression Socks.
 They said they wear them during a long day of arranging and during the wedding day itself.
 Basically, any time they’re going to be on their feet for a long period of time.

 Good sleep the night before a big event is essential for me.
 I’m sure you’re thinking this is obvious, and you would of course get a good night’s sleep if at all possible.
 However, I have learned that if I plan the 2-3 days before the event well enough, getting 8 hours of sleep is a reality.

-Not only do I feel physically ready and rested for the big day, but I also feel more mentally focused and able to take on stress, unexpected issues, and communicate more clearly with my team, than if I were exhausted from a night of little sleep.
+With a quality night’s sleep, not only do I feel physically ready and rested for the big day, but I also feel more mentally focused and able to take on stress, unexpected issues, and communicate more clearly with my team, than if I were exhausted from a night of poor sleep.

 6. O’Keeffe’s Hand Cream